2infinitee/learning-tech/01-getting-started-nav.md

-# Getting Started with Computers
+# Getting Started with Nav

 ## Basic Navigation Commands
 List of basic commands on a terminal or command-line.